aharvard/betsiegarner.com/src/pages/cv/index.md

         Mentor to Incoming Sociology Graduate Students at the University of Pennsylvania
       year: 2013-2016
-    - title: >-
+    - title: Member of the WFRN Communications Committee
-        Communications Committee Member for the Work and Family Researchers Network
       year: 2013-2014
   heading: Service to the Profession
 universityService: